 Is reshoring just a tariff response, or is it a permanent structural change?

 Both.
 Tariff uncertainty has accelerated decisions that underlying economics were already making viable.
-The structural factors — labor cost convergence, inventory carrying costs, engineering change velocity, and supply chain risk premiums — would be driving some reshoring activity regardless of trade policy.
+But the structural factors — labor cost convergence, inventory carrying costs, engineering change velocity, and supply chain risk premiums — would be driving some reshoring activity regardless of trade policy.
+Most analysts expect the direction to persist even through policy changes.

 Where can I find North American manufacturers in specific product categories?